Back

 General

-The standard working week in Hungary consists of 40 hours a week, typically 8 hours a day for a five-day working week.
+The standard working week in Hungary consists of 40 hours per week, typically 8 hours per day for a five-day working week.

 Overtime

-All work above the standard working hours is paid as overtime and regulated by employment contract/collective agreements.
-When an employee is requested to work overtime or work on holidays, there is a limit of 72 hours a week; there are also different maximum working hours for minors.
+All work above the standard working hours is paid as overtime and regulated by employment contracts/collective agreements.
+When an employee is requested to work overtime or work on holidays, there is a limit of 72 hours a week.
+There are also different maximum working hours for minors.

 Overtime hours of more than 40 hours a week are paid at 150.00% of the employee’s basic salary rate.
 Overtime hours worked on weekends and public holidays are paid at 200.00% of the employee’s basic salary rate.